 The food in every other Chinese restaurant seems to come off a conveyor belt.
 That being said when it comes to Nauru food, go try as much Chinese as possible!

 The refugees have gone…

 For a while there was a borderline popup scene where the refugees of Nauru started restaurants to support their life here: Iranian, Pakistani, Bengali etc etc. The refugees got to move on, and so did the food.
 Great for them, but not so great for the cuisine of the Republic of Nauru.

 When it comes to Nauru food is there anything resembling Nauru cuisine?
-I’ve been here twice and I’ve looked a lot – and I mean a lot – but I’m yet to find something truly local.
+I’ve been here 3 tomes and I’ve looked a lot – and I mean a lot – but I’m yet to find something truly local.
 Unless badly cooked Chinese food in Nauru is considered local, in which case I hit the motherlode!
 I am as of now still on search of the elusive cuisine of Nauru.